Published in Thought X: Fictions and Hypotheticals (Comma Press)

 After an inaugural event that packed the Filmhouse, Who’s Your Dandy? returns with more off-the-wall, accessible and film-based artworks from Scotland and beyond.
 Equivalence, Sandra Alland’s live short story with film by Ania Urbanowska, receives a remount after sold-out shows at Transpose Barbican and Anatomy.
 Who’s Your Dandy? also features some of the most unique queer and trans shorts in English and sign language, plus stunning live performance from Andra Simons and filmmaker Joao Trindade.
 With BSL, captions and audio description.

-Programmed by Cachín Cachán Cachunga! in association with Filmhouse and Film Hub Scotland.
+Programmed by Cachín Cachán Cachunga! in association with Filmhouse.
+Supported by Film Hub Scotland, part of the BFI’s Film Audience Network.

-ACCESS INFO: Filmhouse is wheelchair accessible with gender-neutral and wheelchair-accessible toilets.
-There are only two designated wheelchair spaces so booking is essential.
+ACCESS INFO: Filmhouse is wheelchair accessible via lift, with gender-neutral and wheelchair-accessible toilets.
+There are only two designated wheelchair spaces, so booking is essential.
 Additional wheelchair-users can book and transfer to seats (the cinema is step-free).
 All films are subtitled; some films contain American Sign Language or British Sign Language.
-Live performances will be interpreted into BSL.
+Live performances will be interpreted into BSL by Lisa Li and Yvonne Waddell.
 Equivalence contains integrated BSL and audio description; audio description will be broadcast live to the entire audience throughout.
 Audio description for the short films is available via headset upon request.
 Filmhouse offers a £2 disabled discount; carer tickets are free but cannot be booked online.
 Call 0131 228 2688.

 Published in Protest! stories of resistance (Comma Press)